lu-kno/DeskOrganizerWeBots/Report/Project Report.md

             return orientation
 ```

 The first step is to crop an image of the object using the bounding box coordinates provided by the object detection class.
 The image is then converted to the HSV color space and edges are detected using the Canny algorithm from the OpenCV library.
 The next step is to remove the object's inner edges by applying a mask to the image.
-The mask was combined using four individual masks, which were created using the object's boundary.
+The mask was combined using four individual masks that select from each direction the pixels that are not contained within the objects area.
 The edges are then smoothed using a Gaussian blur and contours are detected using the Canny algorithm a second time.
 Finally, the main orientation of the object is computed using the function "getOrientationPCA", presented in the following code segment.

 ```python
 1 def getOrientationPCA(self, edges):